Beware of Fake $\nu$s: The Effect of Massive Neutrinos on the Nonlinear Evolution of Cosmic Structure: Introduction

 The goal of this paper is to investigate this single tracer proposal by comparing a single-fluid CDM simulation to a two-fluid simulation with CDM and neutrinos (for the purpose of this paper we assume baryons trace CDM).
-We examine whether the presence of massive neutrinos has a unique \textit{non-linear} effect that differentiates the two at late times.
+We examine whether the presence of massive neutrinos has a unique \textit{non-linear} effect that differentiates the two at late times, or if the impact of the massive neutrino component can be faked by a solitary CDM component.
 To this end, we set up the two simulations with matched linear power spectrum of the field in question, and equal phases, at a redshift of interest, which we will take to be $z=0$.
 We compare the two simulations at the field level for three different fields: (i) $\delta_{cb}$, which uniquely defines anything observable with galaxies, (ii) $\Omega_m \delta_m$, which is the corresponding field controlling weak lensing observables, and (iii) $\delta_m$, the 3d total matter field which is not currently observable.

 If at the field level the two simulations differ in their phases at $z=0$, this would suggest there is information that has been created by the non-linear evolution that is unique to the presence of massive neutrinos, and that cannot be mimicked by a single CDM fluid.
 If, on the other hand, the final phases are matched exactly, then there is no information associated with the difference in non-linear evolution beyond the overall amplitude of the field, i.e.~the power spectrum.
 If the power spectra at $z=0$ are also identical between the two simulations then there is no non-linear information arising specifically from the presence of the neutrino component, and any information regarding neutrino mass must simply arise from the differing linear physics.
+A similar analysis was performed in the context of modified gravity by \cite{Cataneo_2019i}, which studied only the non-linear power spectrum.
+Earlier work in the context of neutrino mass includes a study of the halo mass function \cite{Cataneo_2019iii}, and the non-linear matter power spectrum for the Ly-$\alpha$ forest \cite{Pedersen_2020}.
+We will generalize such analyses by considering the information at the field level.

 The structure of this paper is as follows.
 In Section \ref{sec:info} we outline how to study the information content of cosmological fields.
 In Section \ref{sec:neutrino} we apply this to understand the amount of neutrino mass information in the various aforementioned cosmological fields.
 In Section \ref{sec:otherobs} we then comment on the benefits of probes beyond the power spectrum (for example related to halos and voids).
 In Section \ref{sec:fisher} we consider a Fisher analysis to compare constraints obtained from the linear and non-linear power spectrum.
 Finally, in Section \ref{sec:conclusion} we conclude and discuss how our findings relate to constraints on $M_\nu$ presented in recent works.